koenrane/KR-new-site/content/welcome-to-the-pond.md

 <iframe src="https://fatebook.io/embed/q/are-you-going-to-like-turntrout-com---cm2u10nym00029cc3j1h05pot?compact=true&requireSignIn=false" height="200"></iframe>

 By embedding [`Fatebook.io`](https://fatebook.io) predictions, I get the benefits of [PredictionBook](https://predictionbook.com/) without the clunkiness.
 Fatebook embeds show how my beliefs change over time and overall encourage me to ✨make more falsifiable predictions✨.
-After all, what's shinier than a well-styled embed containing a falsifiable prediction?
+After all, what's sexier than a well-styled embed containing a falsifiable prediction?

 # The future
 Over the last few years, my life has lost a certain touch of magic - a touch of _[aspiration to do better](https://www.lesswrong.com/posts/Nu3wa6npK4Ry66vFp/a-sense-that-more-is-possible)_ and of _excitement to not be doing it alone._  I will speak more of this de-magicking.
 For now, I say: May this site bring back a touch of magic.